omni-digital/django-conditioner/README.md

 ```

 ## Usage
-If you want to use already implemented actions and conditions then all you need to do is install the package, add
+If you want to use the already implemented actions and conditions then all you need to do is install the package, add
 `conditioner` to your list of `INSTALLED_APPS` and run `$ python manage.py migrate`.

-You should then see a `Conditioner` section with `Rule` child in Django Admin.
+You should then see a `Conditioner` section with a `Rule` child in Django Admin.
 Adding a new one should be pretty
 self-explanatory.

 ## Advanced usage